angular-university/au-input/README.md

 - there is no need to include a component-specific external stylesheet, only the Font Awesome or Material icons stylesheets
 - Compatible with AOT
 - As the component takes a plain input and projects it, this means that by design the component supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.
-- This also means also that these components are Compatible with Angular Forms
+- This also means that these components are Compatible with Angular Forms

 # Demo
 Here is what the icons look like on screen: